 Marty Marion is the only Cardinal shortstop to win a NL MVP (1944).

-Larry Walker is the only Canadian-born player ever to win a ML batting title.
+Larry Walker is the only (modern era) Canadian-born player ever to win a ML batting title.

 During his 15 years in St. Louis, Ozzie Smith led all NL shortstops in assists five times, double plays four times, and fielding percentage seven times.